Frequently asked questions

-If you are dealing with a real estate or a mortgage broker, the OACIQ can put several resources at your disposal.
+If you are dealing with a real estate broker, the OACIQ can put several resources at your disposal.

 Our website is the first step to finding a solution to your problem.
 It is full of information on the various steps of a real estate transaction.
 You can use the search engine in the top right-hand corner of your screen to enter a key word relating to your problem, such as "promise to purchase" or "pyrite".

 You can also see the section Problem?, which presents the various OACIQ resources at your disposal.

 In addition, you may contact the OACIQ Info Center, which can provide information or guidance on the steps you should take.

 I am not satisfied with my broker's services, what can I do?

 Before you choose the broker who will accompany you throughout your real estate transaction, you must make sure a professional relationship of trust exists between you.
 Once this is in place, you can discuss any subject with your broker, including any source of dissatisfaction, in order to remedy the situation.
 If you cannot reach an agreement with your broker who is acting for an agency, you can speak to the executive officer of his agency.

 If you are still not satisfied, contact the OACIQ Info Center: its qualified information agents will advise you on your options and the steps you should take, including submitting a request for assistance.